xaonfc/qnx-vm-builder/README.md

 ### Managing Users

-To interactively add, edit, or delete users in your QNX configuration:
+To interactively add, edit, or delete users in your QNX configuration (before building the image):

 ```bash
 make edit-users